 The 1970s and 1980s saw a series of mergers and take-overs of the company, beginning in 1975 when Interfood, the owners of Suchard, took over Tobler Meltis.
 By 1976 Meltis products were manufactured and marketed by Tobler Suchard.
 Jacobs purchased Interfood in 1982 and Jacob Suchard was formed, the Miller Road factory being given a facelift to reflect the new company identity.

 In 1990 Meltis Plc was formed as an independent British Company in a management buy out led by Mervyn Weedon and Paul Mustoe.
 Meltis purchased the original production site from Jacobs Suchard, including the recreation ground.
 The manufacture of old favourites such as New Berry Fruits continued alongside the development of new products for both Meltis and other brand names.
 In 1994 Meltis sold a controlling interest to Grand Central Investment Holdings Plc, a company based in the Far East.
 Meltis recruited nearly 100 extra staff to cope with the increasing demand Product development continued, with work on recipies for chocolate to prevent it from melting too quickly in the warmer climate of its new Far Eastern export market.
 The company also manufactured private label products for Boots, Woolworth’s, Sainsbury and Tesco, and co-manufactured other products with Cadburys, Mars, Nestlé and Searle.
+Today, newberry fruits still remain as one of the most popular retro sweets gift boxes around, especially during the festive Christmas period.

 The Meltis newsletter predicted a bright future for the firm as a truly international business, but in the following two years the company became increasingly dependent on co-manufacturing with other firms, and did not develop its own brands further.
 As a result of this manufacturing and labour costs increased while profit margins declined.
 The loss of several major contracts led to severe financial pressure on the company, and on 16 April 1996 the receivers were called in.
 It was decided that production could not be continued.
 The factory and its machinery were sold off in a two day auction in October, but the name ‘Meltis’ lives on, as the trade name was purchased by Hosta UK Limited of Oxfordshire, who became Hosta Meltis Limited.